Andrey Esipenko: 2019–2021

+2022-2024

 In 2022, Esipenko participated in the 2022 Airthings Masters.
 In the preliminary stage, he finished 4th with 24 points, thus qualifying for the quarterfinals where he beat Eric Hansen 3-1.
 He then proceeded to the semifinals, where Ian Nepomniachtchi defeated him by a score of 2.5-0.5.

 Through February and March 2022, Esipenko played in the FIDE Grand Prix 2022.
 In the first leg, he placed second in Pool A with a 3.5/6 result.
 In the third leg, he finished last in Pool A with a result of 1.5/6, finishing 16th in the standings with four points.

 In February 2023, Esipenko competed in the first edition of the WR Chess Masters in Düsseldorf, where he tied for 5th place with 5 other players, scoring 4/9 (+1–2=6).

 In March 2023, Esipenko competed in the European Individual Chess Championship, where he placed 8th with a score of 8/11 (+5–0=6).
 This gave him a spot in the Chess World Cup 2023.

 In December 2024, Esipenko won the Qatar Masters after drawing GM Arjun Erigaisi in the final round, finishing in sole first with a score of 7.5/9.

+2025-2026

-In November 2025, he participated in the FIDE World Cup 2025, where he advanced to semifinals after defeating Aleksey Grebnev, Vincent Keymer, and others.
+In November 2025, he participated in the FIDE World Cup 2025, where he advanced to semifinals after defeating Pouya Idani, Nijat Abasov, Aleksey Grebnev, Vincent Keymer, and Sam Shankland.
+He was defeated in the semifinal tiebreaks by Wei Yi, but advanced to the third place match, where he beat Nodirbek Yakubboev and thus qualified to the 2026 Candidates Tournament.

+Esipenko participated in the Candidates Tournament 2026.
+He scored 4.5/14 (+0−5=9) and finished last in a field of eight players.